aerospike/aerospike-client-nodejs/doc/datamodel.md

 }
 ```

-## Keys
+## Key

-Records are addressable via their key.
+A record is addressable via its key.
 A key is an object containing:

 - `ns` — The namespace of the key.
 Must be a String.
 - `set` – (optional) The set of the key.
 Must be a String.